aselshall/rm/hw/class-presentation1.md

 **Questions for feedback:**
  - Prepare 2-3 specific questions for your classmates and instructor that will help you refine your research problem

-### Presentation information:**
- - You have 25 minutes including discussion and transition time
- - Ensure your slides are clear, concise, and visually engaging
- - You will present on 17-Sep or 19-Sep, so write your name to book your time slot from [here](https://docs.google.com/spreadsheets/d/1G-99MJ8G02TWRa-Wj1ddzGLvPtAC-wa310zh5G30alo/edit?usp=sharing), first come first served!

 ### Evaluation:
  - Is the research problem clearly articulated and well-defined?